Nicholas Parsons: Career in entertainment

 Parsons started his career while training as an engineering apprentice; he was discovered by Canadian impresario Carroll Levis, and appeared in his radio show.

-Early career
+Early career in theatre

 At the end of the Second World War, Parsons became a full-time professional actor.
 He made his stage debut in the West End as Kiwi in The Hasty Heart at the Aldwych Theatre in 1945 which ran for over a year, then played the lead in a tour of Arsenic and Old Lace.
 He made his film debut in Master of Bankdam in 1947 and continued his stage career, with two years in repertory at Bromley, and later, Windsor and Maidstone.
 In 1952, he became a resident comedian at the Windmill Theatre, performing regular nights of stand-up comedy to packed houses.

 He starred in the West End show Boeing-Boeing and other West End productions.

 Film, TV and radio

 In the 1950s and 1960s, he appeared in many supporting roles in British films.
 In the late 1960s, he portrayed David Courtney in the American sitcom The Ugliest Girl in Town.

 In the 1950s, Parsons provided the non-singing voice of Tex Tucker in the children's TV puppet series Four Feather Falls, having put himself forward for the job at the suggestion of his first wife, actress and voiceover artiste Denise Bryer, who was in the show.
 During the late 1960s, he created and presented a satirical programme on BBC Radio 4 called Listen to This Space, which by the standards of its time was very avant-garde, and he received the Radio Personality of the Year Award for his work on this programme in 1967.

 Parsons became known to TV audiences in the 1950s and 1960s as the straight man to comedian Arthur Haynes for ten years; the partnership broke up at Haynes' request.
 They had a successful season at the London Palladium in 1963, and shortly before the split appeared on The Ed Sullivan Show in the United States, although Parsons was not credited.
 Subsequently, Parsons returned to the stage, before becoming a regular on The Benny Hill Show from 1968 to 1971.

 After Haynes died, Parsons appeared as a personality in his own right on television, including in the long-running Anglia Television quiz show Sale of the Century, broadcast weekly from 1971 to 1983.
 In 1983 Hill wrote and performed in the sketch "Sale of the Half Century", with himself cast as Parsons.

 Parsons was the subject of This Is Your Life in 1978 when he was surprised by Eamonn Andrews.